~ an essay-review of the book The Assassination of Julius Caesar: A People’s History of Ancient Rome (2003) by Michael Parenti.

 The modern day United States’ system of governance can be viewed as a mixture of Republic and Empire.
 We as a populace democratically elect representatives to two of the three branches of government, who then, like in a Republic (and as opposed to a direct democracy) purport to make legislation on our behalf, and theoretically ~ in our best interests.
-Those people in the offices of the House of Representatives, the Senate and the Presidency, as the de facto leaders in government, then appoint bureaucrats to the many institutions actually in charge of running the state, design policy and law, and … generally become beholden to outside ‘special interests’ — often in the form of money flows to and from private enterprise.
+Those people in the offices of the House of Representatives, the Senate and the Presidency, as the de facto leaders in government, they then 1) appoint bureaucrats to the many institutions actually in charge of running the state, 2) design policy and law, and 3) … generally become beholden to outside ‘special interests’ — often in the form of money flows to and from private enterprise.
 Certain levels of un-democracy — that is, lesser representation of the public at large — creep in in consideration of the electoral college (denies the popular vote for the Presidency), the structure of the Senate (2 from every state regardless of population size), and most especially the profoundly outsized influence that the monies of corporate interests and wealthy private individuals can have on the governmental apparatus and its decision-making outcomes.
 Attributes of Empire enter the picture when you consider America’s long and active past of imperialism in the form of ardent foreign policy commitments towards pursuing its own economic interests in sovereign lands in the form of military interventionism, CIA-backed regime changes, etc.

 The Republic’s political structure was not fashioned whole in accordance with some rational design.
 It emerged from prolonged conflict between the citizenry and the aristocracy, a jerry-built mixture of popular protections and elite entrenchments.
 Less than two decades after the kings were expelled, the people began a struggle, lasting over 200 years, to win the right to popular elections and legislative assemblage.
 The commoners demonstrated and rioted, embarking on highly organized strike actions or “secessions” when called upon to serve as soldiers.
 Democracy, a wonderful invention by the people of history to defend themselves from the power of the wealthy, took tenuous root in ancient Rome.